 The NAEA’s LGBTQ+ Interest Group—formed in 1996 “to make visible lesbian, gay, bisexual, and transgender issues within the field of art education”—sponsored eight sessions in the 2021 NAEA convention.
 My attempt to stimulate debate on the issue of transgenderism fared even worse than that on racism, however.
 I initiated a new discussion thread titled “Dealing with Transgenderism,” in which I recommended Abigail Shrier’s “Gender Ideology Run Amok” as offering “crucially important information and insights regarding recent trends on this controversial issue.”10 The article presents compelling evidence that the recent worldwide surge in transgender identification among teenage girls with no childhood history of gender dysphoria is unprecedented.
 Yet it was dismissed as a mere “‘opinion’ piece” and an “anti-trans screed.”
 Moreover, I was accused of using the discussion forum “as a place to invite members into divisive and inflammatory conversation” and of attempting to beat “others into submission” regarding my viewpoint.

 In response, I questioned characterizing Shrier’s piece as an “anti-trans screed.”
 As evidence, I quoted her praise of transgender adults as “some of the soberest and kindest people” she has met in her work as a journalist, to which she added: “Many of them seem to have been helped by transition, and they are leading admirable and productive lives.”

-When I then asked if she had considered what the BLM movement actually stands for—with a link to an article entitled “The Agenda of Black Lives Matter Is Far Different From the Slogan”—and why someone might legitimately oppose it, the professor accused me of “political baiting.”
-Soon after, the entire discussion thread was removed by the powers that be.
+When I then asked if she had considered what the BLM movement actually stands for—with a link to an article titled “The Agenda of Black Lives Matter Is Far Different From the Slogan”—and why someone might legitimately oppose it, the professor accused me of “political baiting.”11 Soon after, the entire discussion thread was removed by the powers that be.

 Further Debate Foreclosed